rayzhangdev-coder/weather-alert-automation/README.md

 # n8n Telegram WeatherBot

-A smart, automated weather notification system built with **n8n**.
+An automated weather notification system built with **n8n**.
 This workflow monitors weather forecasts and alerts specific Telegram users if rain is expected during class hours (8 AM - 5 PM) or evening plans (post-6 PM).

 Also logs predictions vs. actual weather data into Google Sheets and sending apology messages if a prediction was incorrect.